Fear is the mind killer

 The relatively homogenous Anglo-Saxon Protestant population of the north had to deal with new populations immigrating to America that were not like themselves triggering fears of how to deal with alien cultures integrating into the happy rationality of their “idea” based society.
 These immigrants were Catholic and Jewish, Irish, Italian and Russian who, if they had political thoughts, were perceived by the ASP population of the North to not have any knowledge of British based American political principles of the rule of law, separation of powers, checks and balances, rights and liberties – the new immigrants, in the minds and hearts of the Founders – knew nothing of the unifying principle of “Ideology” that formed the basis of American identity and cultural psychology.
 And so the rational turned to the irrational to find a way to deal with the immigrant situation.
 They turned to Race – the irony of which is that they turned to race as they were fighting and just defeated the South’s racism in the Civil War.
 Add the W.

-The Statue of Liberty promised a Golden Door,
+The Statue of Liberty promised a Golden Door, but it was really a White door. |

 WASP populations used race to protect what they perceived as theirs (even if the cogency of their ideology demanded that they accept “all men” – oh well, human see, human do).